eclipse-vertx/vert.x/new/core_manual_js.md

 Like any `ReadStream` the end handler is invoked when the end of stream is reached - in this case at the end of the request.

-If the HTTP request is using HTTP chunking, then each chunk of the request body will be received in a different call ti the data handler.
+If the HTTP request is using HTTP chunking, then each HTTP chunk of the request body will correspond to a single call of the data handler.

-Since it's such a common use case to want to read the entire body before processing it, vert.x allows a `bodyHandler` to be set on the request object.
-The body handler does is called when the *entire* request body has been read.
-Beware of doing this with very large requests since the entire request body will be stored in memory.
+It's a very common use case to want to read the entire body before processing it, so vert.x allows a `bodyHandler` to be set on the request object.

+The body handler is called only once when the *entire* request body has been read.

+*Beware of doing this with very large requests since the entire request body will be stored in memory.*

 Here's an example using `bodyHandler`: